 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 As temperatures soar and Americans are encouraged to stay at home or must do so if their offices or workplaces are still closed, there’s one thing on many minds: how to beat the heat.
 Whether you don’t have access to a robust air conditioning unit, are looking to keep AC costs low or are in need of something that can move with you, it may be time to enlist the help of a new fan.
-Although the types and styles of fans differ, their main function is simple when they’re aimed at us humans: help blow away hot air in our immediate vicinity, in turn enabling our sweat — which traps heat — to evaporate from the surface of our skin.
-“When our internal temperature is higher than the air around us, heat is transferred to the surrounding air around us, so that temperature may actually feel even hotter than what the number of the degrees on the thermometer reads,” says Sabina Rebis, MD, internal medicine provider at Yale New Haven Health.
+Although the types and styles of fans differ, a fan's main function is simple when it's aimed at us humans: help blow away hot air in our immediate vicinity, in turn enabling our sweat — which traps heat — to evaporate from the surface of our skin.
+“When our internal temperature is higher than the air around us, heat is transferred to the surrounding air, so that temperature may actually feel even hotter than what the number of the degrees on the thermometer reads,” explained Sabina Rebis, MD, internal medicine provider at Yale New Haven Health.
 “Fans allow air to carry that heat off, effectively cooling you off.”